Ezra Klein's career makes more sense if you stop thinking of him as a pundit.

 Klein's institutional importance comes through most clearly in the Vox years.

 Even years after Vox launched, Vox Media was still publicly identifying him as a co-founder and editor-at-large.
-That label matters because Vox was not simply another digital publication chasing social traffic.
-It was a wager that readers wanted structured context, durable background, and an editorial style built around explanation rather than just aggregation.
+That label matters because Vox was more than another digital publication chasing social traffic.
+It was a wager that readers wanted structured context, durable background, and an editorial style built around explanation rather than aggregation alone.

 Many journalists have explained complicated things well.
 Klein helped build a publication that tried to make explanation repeatable.
 That is a different kind of accomplishment.
 It moved "explainer journalism" from a loose compliment into a recognizable product category.